cityofaustin/atd-postgrest/README.md

 ### `happroxy/maps/routes.map`

 This filed defines which how an inbound HTTP request's path will be mapped to the various backend postgREST services.
 See the comments in that file for details.

+## Get it running

+1. Modify `docker-compose.yaml`, `haproxy.cfg`, and `routes.map` as needed.
+2. Create an environment file in the root directory.
+Name it `env`.
+3. Start the services: `$ docker-compose --env-file env up -d`